NithyaVudayamarri/bon_appetit/README.md

 # BON_APPETIT
 # GRADUATE DIRECT PROJECT 04

-### Purpose
-- Modern day application for delivering food to the door step from favorite restaurants nearby with fastest delivery services and easy accessibility .

 ### Scope
 - This is a food delivery web page along with an authentication and a new user can login through their credentials.
 User can search for different restaurants & cuisines in different locations.
 After placing the order the user is directed to the payment page, once the payment is done user will get a popup message like the order is placed successfully and users can track their order.